-How long will I be in the hospital after the surgery?
+How long will I be in the hospital after my surgery?

-Is there anything that I should not do after the surgery?
+Is there anything that I shouldn’t do after my surgery?

-You should limit your physical activities for about 6 to 8 weeks after the surgery so that you can heal.
-You should avoid doing the following:
+You should limit your physical activities for about 6 to 8 weeks after your surgery so that you can heal.
+Avoid doing the following:

 - Twisting your body